Ping-UM/Ping-UM.github.io/_pages/about.md

 About me
 ======
 I am an Assistant Professor at the State Key Laboratory of Internet of Things for Smart City (SKL-IOTSC) at University of Macau.
 I obtained my PhD degree (2019) from Department of Civil and Environmental Engineering, Hong Kong University of Science and Technology (HKUST).
-My research areas are physical mechanisms and practical solutions in geological-hydrological-geotechnical disasters affecting human activity, mainly including landslide, debris flow, flooding, underground pipelines, etc. Besides, interactions between urban disasters and human dynamics are rising in my focus.
+My research areas are physical mechanisms and practical solutions in geological-hydrological-geotechnical disasters affecting human activity, mainly including landslide, debris flow, flooding, underground pipelines, etc. Besides, urban sustaintability, especially interactions between urban disasters and human dynamics, are rising in my focus.